enricofacca/niot/README.md

 # Description
 Network Inpainting via Optimal Transport (NIOT) is a python package for the reconstruction of corrupted networks based on optimal (branched) transport principles.
-See [^1] for all details of the mathematical ideas.
+See [^1] for all details.

 # Installation
-The code is written in python and it based on [Firedrake](https://www.firedrakeproject.org).
+The code is written in python and is based on [Firedrake](https://www.firedrakeproject.org).
+See [this page](https://www.firedrakeproject.org/download.html).
 See [this page](https://www.firedrakeproject.org/download.html) for installation guidance.
 Consider also installing using
 ```
 firedrake-install --doi
 ```
-to have the software used in the paper "Network Inpainting via Optimal Transport".
+to ensure having the same software used in the manuscript [^1].

 Clone this repository with